HomeResourcesBlogPrepare Your Fleet for Hurricane Season

 Weather events can also put fleet drivers at higher risk while out on the road.
 The Federal Highway Administration attributes 21% of yearly crashes to adverse weather, like rain, fog and wind, or slick pavement.1

-Read on to find out some lessons learned and helpful hurricane preparedness tips for trucking companies.
-We’ll explore how fleets can weather the storm and help keep drivers safe on the road with near real-time fleet management technology.
+In this article, we'll explore the key steps fleets and businesses can take to stay ahead of the curve and reduce the damage caused by hurricane season.
+We’ll explore how fleets can weather the storm and help keep drivers safe on the road with fleet management technology.

 3 tips for fleets during hurricane season